Specialist Disciplinary and Grievance Solicitors in Manchester and London

 Your policies and procedures should set out what you expect from your staff in terms of behaviour and performance, and what will happen if they do not meet these standards or if they fall in breach of misconduct.

 You need to ensure you include the grievance and disciplinary procedure in the policies and procedures and be sure to follow it exactly.
 Failure to do so may expose you to liability, such as employees making a claim for unfair dismissal and seeking compensation.
-If you do not have these policies and procedures in place click here to see how we can help.

 Failure to address employee misconduct through disciplinary action or deal with employee grievances appropriately can ultimately affect team morale and lead to negative impacts on your business’s performance.